 Stages of Discovery presents multiple opportunities for learning from pre-school through 8th grade.
 Each of our school matinees has been carefully selected to complement curriculum standards.
 Show-specific Study Guides include lessons and activities for use in the classroom.
-Curtain Calls offer related learning opportunities with educational partners.
 Classroom Visits help your students prepare for their trip to the theatre.
+DiAE Teaching Artist Residencies allow students to explore subject matter and have a deeper, more personal connection with the art form.
 And, valuable Transportation Scholarships make it all more affordable!

 Title I Discounts supported by Laffey-McHugh Foundation.